leonlinsx/minimal-mistakes/_posts/2020-05-15-new-lab-food.md

 - [Øisten Thorsen, Farms Director, FAI Farms](https://twitter.com/vinothorsen?lang=en "Thorsen")
 - [Catherine Tubb, Senior Analyst, RethinkX](https://twitter.com/catherinetubb "Tubb")

 They discussed how companies were rethinking food production and using new tech to increase resiliency of the food supply chain.
-Notes below, covering these main topics \[2\]:
+Notes below, and the highlights for me were \[2\]:

-1.
-2.
-3.
+1. Moving food is more difficult than moving inanimate products
+2. Wegman's starting its own research farm in order to educate farmers for more effective production that could be closer to its stores
+3. The ability to artificially produce protein for cheap will transform food supply chains

 **What is Starbucks working on?**

 Jacquelyn
   - We're committed to sustainability and want to make it more visible.
   - It's not just about being carbon positive.
 We're also looking at ways for water conservation, plant based options for our menu, renewable agriculture, and more
-  - An advice I have for folks interested in food sustainability is that they really need to understand the food space.
-They should start from the farm level and understand how food moves through the supply chain.
+  - An advice I have for folks interested in food sustainability is that **they really need to understand the food space.** They should start from the farm level and understand how food moves through the supply chain.
   - **Moving food is different from moving inanimate products.** The control and safety measures required are entirely differnt
   - We want to see traceability and management of food becom more dynamic and automatic.
 We're already seeing people use tech in the form of drones to know where water’s needed for their crops
   - Less food waste would also be great, since **[over 40% of food goes to waste right now](https://www.usda.gov/foodwaste/faqs "waste")**
   - We're looking for the brain power of young people to come onto farms, helping farmers be more efficient and get better yields
   - Food is a people business.
 We want to make people smart and enable them with tools at their disposal

 **How has Wegmans evolved?**

 Bill
   - For those that don't know us well, Wegman's is [a supermarket chain on the East Coast.](https://en.wikipedia.org/wiki/Wegmans "Wegmans") We're best known nationally for our produce departments, [being loved by our customers](https://www.pymnts.com/news/retail/2017/the-wonder-of-wegmans-2/ "customer"), and being one of the best places to work.
   - Today every area needs to be focused on tech improvements.
 If you want to improve your business, tech is important
-  - When Amazon bought Whole Foods (another grocery chain) it really woke us up.
-We had to race to upgrade every part of our business
+  - **When Amazon bought Whole Foods (another grocery chain) it really woke us up.** We had to race to upgrade every part of our business
   - What we've done has been to set up a network of farms across the East Coast as well
     - 2% of our organic product used to come from the East Coast, with 98% coming from the West Coast.
 That had implications for how quickly we could get produce to our stores.
     - If we could get food local we could provide food faster, but it would have to be price competitive
-    - [We started initiatives to support more farms on the East Coast,](https://www.lancasterfarming.com/news/main_edition/wegmans-grows-ties-to-northeast-farms/article_7e2e11fc-d135-11e7-a3ff-339dd88357ad.html "Wegmans") [setting up one of our own](https://www.goodfruit.com/on-the-way-to-supplying-local-organic-demand/ "Wegmans") to try different things and products, and working with those farms to show them how they could produce more efficiently and effectively.
+    - [**We started initiatives to support more farms on the East Coast,**](https://www.lancasterfarming.com/news/main_edition/wegmans-grows-ties-to-northeast-farms/article_7e2e11fc-d135-11e7-a3ff-339dd88357ad.html "Wegmans") [setting up one of our own](https://www.goodfruit.com/on-the-way-to-supplying-local-organic-demand/ "Wegmans") to try different things and products, and working with those farms to show them how they could produce more efficiently and effectively.
     - Now 30% of our product comes from the East Coast
     - We also support [Grow NY,](https://www.grow-ny.com/about/#grow-ny-partners "Grow") an annual competition for tech companies related to food and agriculture
   - We also have had an initiative to scan products with phones and not need to go through checkout for a while.
     - We hadn’t seen it being used much, but it's now getting a lot of demand

+*LL - That shift from 2% to 30% seems impressive, given that the East Coast is less known for produce compared to the West Coast.
+Note that Wegman's is East Coast based though, and it still has to source the remainder of produce from the West Coast.
+I wonder how many grocery chains also partner with farms by having their own resarch center.*

 **What are the biggest problems in food distribution?**